kjordahl/Arduino-Weather-Station/README.txt

 Receive La Crosse TX4 weather sensor data with Arduino and send to serial (USB) port.
-Also calculates the dewpoint from current temperature and relative humidity, and records indoor temperature from a thermistor and barometric pressure from an onboard [BMP085 pressure sensor].
+Also calculates the dewpoint from current temperature and relative humidity, and records indoor temperature from a [DS1631 digital sensor] and barometric pressure from an onboard [BMP085 pressure sensor].
 The Arduino does not output the time of measurements, so a timestamp should be added when the data are logged by a computer.
 A sample logging script is included.

 Pressure is reduced in the plotting script to sea level using the equation given in the BMP085 [datasheet]: